OpenClaw Native Memory Activation Kit

 • Keep retrieval lean instead of inflating prompts

-• Make consolidation and promotion reviewable
+• Make dreaming, consolidation, and promotion reviewable before they become operational drift

 New operational gates included